LoginCodes99/Eve/README.md

-# Eve the EveEvents.Event Bot
+# Eve the EveEventManager.Event Bot

 ## Description
 Eve is a discord bot that allows user to create events in their guild.
 Let's say you want to play a game of Valorant with your friends.